 Data protection can apply to test and study reports.
-This means that the reports cannot be used for the benefit of another applicant of a product authorisation for a plant protection product.
+It is a temporary right of the owner of the report.
+Data protected reports cannot be used for the benefit of another applicant of a product authorisation for a plant protection product.

 Claim for data protection

-In case you want to prevent that your test and study reports are used for the benefit of other applicants you must claim data protection in connection with your application for product authorisation.
-This is done by submitting a list specifying each test and study report for which you claim data protection.
-Along with the claim, you must state the reasons why the studies are necessary for the authorisation and certify that the test and study reports are compliant with the principles of good laboratory practise (GLP) or good experimental practise (GEP).
-For each test and study report, you must also confirm that a period of data protection has never been granted.
+If you want to prevent that a test and study report is used for the benefit of other applicants, you must claim data protection in connection with your application.
+You indicate whether you are claiming data protection for a study by answering “Y” (yes) in column “Data protection claimed – Y/N” for the respective study in the reference list of your submitted registration report part A. Along with the claim, you must state whether the test and study reports are compliant with the principles of good laboratory practise (GLP) or good experimental practise (GEP) and confirm that a period of data protection has never been granted before.